15 Adult Scholarships for Adults Returning to School

 Can Adults Get Scholarships?

 There are scholarships for adults returning to college after a gap.
-Adult scholarships may offset the cost of tuition, fees, books.
+Adult scholarships may offset the cost of tuition, fees, and books.
 Even childcare.

 These awards are for many types of adults.
 Ones who did not earn a degree.
 Or, are “independent” per federal financial rules.
-Some awards help adult learners by funding a two year or four year degree.
+Some awards help adult learners by funding a two year or four-year degree.
 So, you may have past credits to use.
 Or none at all.

 Others are for adults who want to enter or reenter the workforce.
 These may help finance a certified trade, professional, or technical program.